Baptism as Covenant and New Creation

 Part III — The Canonical Synthesis

-Part III applies the preceding argument to the main theological questions baptism raises: the status of unbaptized believers, the place of children within the covenantal order, the limitation of a purely credobaptist sequence, and the way baptism’s canonical, legal, territorial, and ecclesial dimensions cohere.
+The theological definition of baptism has now been established, and the question of visible form has been addressed.
+Part III applies the definition to the remaining covenantal questions: the status of an unbaptized believer, the place of children within the covenantal order, the limitation of any single sequence, the relationship between ordinary practice and pastoral necessity, and the coherence of baptism’s canonical, legal, territorial, and ecclesial dimensions.

-The core definition is now fixed; what follows applies it rather than rebuilding it.
+The core definition governs what follows; what follows applies it rather than rebuilding it.

 The Status of the Unbaptized Believer